ric2b/Vivaldi-browser/chromium/docs/speed/apk_size_regressions.md

 >
 > 1. Close as "Won't Fix" with a short justification, or
 > 2. Land a revert / fix-up.
+>
+> _**Optional addition for commits > 75kb:**_
+>
+> It typically takes about a week of engineering time to reduce binary size by
+> 100kb so we'd really appreciate you taking some time exploring options to
+> address this regression!

 *If you went with **Option 2**, and the regression is > 50kb, add ReleaseBlock-Stable **M-6-** (next branch cut).*